DSgenes/Corporate-Business-Performance-Insights/README.md

 ![image_alt](https://github.com/DSgenes/Corporate-Business-Performance-Insights/blob/6a8adf95b539d1759a72cb27fc59b56cd3d044ce/Screenshot%2040.png)

+• Many-to-many relationships can complicate data management and lead to redundancy, making it difficult to ensure data integrity.
+It's better to use a junction table to simplify the structure into One-to-Many relationships.

 • The entities which contains Many-to-Many relationships will drop an error message.
 For this you have to create another dim table.
   This table will generate new connetions between One-to-Many relationships.